Confidentiality Attacks

 - Use (like Wireshark), capture packets visible by a PC’s

-. - Some protocols (like Telnet and HTTP) are sent in plain text.
+network interface card (NIC), by placing the NIC inpromiscuous mode. - Some protocols (like Telnet and HTTP) are sent in plain text.

 - Therefore, these types of captured packets can be read by an attacker, perhaps allowing the attacker to see confidential information.